Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: conclusion

 \section{conclusion}

-In this work, we have characterized a large class of quantum channels having a singular fixed point to be ergodic channels.
-We have constructed the Lindblad-type master equations for such channels and studied the aspect of non-Markovinity.
-Interestingly, the structure of such channels enables us to fully characterize both the aspect of divisibility breaking and information backflow for arbitrary dimensional systems.
-We further find that the infinitesimal divisibility of ergodic qubit channels is independent of the fixed point of the channel.
-Since infinitesimally divisible channels are solutions of time-dependent GKLS equations, this result is consistent with the result on RHP measure of non-Markovianity.
+In this work, we have characterized a class of non-unital quantum channels with a singular fixed point, termed ergodic channels, and constructed Lindblad-type master equations to study their non-Markovian dynamics.
+The structure of these channels enables a comprehensive understanding of both divisibility breaking and information backflow in arbitrary-dimensional systems.
+Notably, we find that the infinitesimal divisibility of ergodic qubit channels is independent of the channel’s fixed point, a result that is consistent with the RHP measure of non-Markovianity, as infinitesimally divisible channels are solutions of time-dependent GKLS equations.

-Additionally, we observed that a substantial class of passivity-preserving channels qualifies as ergodic quantum channels when the fixed point is a passive state.
-Notably, in Markovian ergodic dynamics, ergotropy decreases monotonically.
-In contrast, in non-Markovian cases, ergotropy exhibits information backflow, resulting in fluctuations in the useful energy of the quantum battery during open system evolution.
-This behavior positions ergotropy as a potential candidate for distinguishing between Markovian and non-Markovian dynamics and raises intriguing questions about what other types of channels might exhibit these phenomena.
+For ergodic channels, standard distance measures such as trace distance and relative entropy distance exhibit monotonicity in Markovian dynamics, as expected.
+However, the physical implications become more pronounced when these channels are linked to thermodynamic systems.
+For example, thermal ergodic channels have relative entropy distance measures that correspond to free energy differences, directly connecting information-theoretic and thermodynamic quantities.
+In non-Markovian dynamics, memory retention effects emerge, revealing how work can be recovered as information flows back into the system.

-This study also has important applications for charging (anti-ergotropy) and discharging (ergotropy) a quantum battery through unitary evolution, especially in systems undergoing unavoidable ergodic evolution.
-If the system is governed by non-Markovian dynamics, precise knowledge of its (anti)ergotropic dynamics can help optimize the charging and discharging processes.
-Without understanding the dynamical fluctuation relationship of (anti)ergotropy, we risk picking the system at inopportune times, possibly when very little energy can be (added)extracted to(from) the quantum battery.
+For more general ergodic channels, particularly passivity-preserving channels, since temperature is not well-defined for non-equilibrium states, relative entropy no longer directly corresponds to extractable work as it does when a thermal state serves as the fixed point.
+Consequently, its conventional thermodynamic interpretation is lost.
+However, in this scenario, an alternative thermodynamic meaning can be established in terms of ergotropy.Ergotropy, an important figure for quantum batteries, quantifies the maximum extractable useful energy.
+Under non-Markovian dynamics, ergotropy exhibits memory retention, reflecting the environment's ability to assist in maintaining energy within the system.
+However, not all passivity-preserving channels exhibit monotonicity in ergotropy, and it remains an open question to determine the full class of such channels for which ergotropy behaves as a monotone.